maddenp/treetop/doc/pitfalls_and_advanced_techniques.markdown

     end

 In general, when the syntax gets tough, it helps to focus on what you really mean.
 A keyword is a character not followed by another character that isn't a space.

+## Poor Performance with Large Unicode Strings

+Treetop may perform poorly when parsing very large (more than 100KB) unicode strings.
+This is due to the fact that substring lookups on Ruby unicode strings are linear-time operations, and not constant-time operations like they are on ASCII encoded strings.
+This means that parse times for larger strings can be exponentially worse than for smaller strings.

+If your input and grammar only expect ASCII strings, you can achieve siginficant performance improvements for large strings by re-encoding them to ASCII using `input.encode(Encoding::US_ASCII)`.
+See [this issue on GitHub](https://github.com/cjheath/treetop/issues/31) for more information and other possible workarounds for unicode strings.